ArtTucker/PyBer_Analysis/README.md

 While all of these charts are wonderful and enlightening, they all fail to incorporate an important factor in their analysis of the data presented -- time.
 In the final summary analysis for this project we were asked to produce a chart that looked at fare data over the first four months of 2019.

 ![PyBer Fare Summary](analysis/PyBer_fare_summary.png)

 In this fare summary line chart we can see weekly fare intake, grouped by city type.
+Here we see more of the same, without any real surprises.
+Weekly fare intake numbers are steadily highest in urban locations, lowest in rural locations, and follow a midrange in suburban locations.

 ## Summary
+Based on this evidence I would make the following three suggestions for projects to potentially expand PyBer's ridesharing platform:
+- Focus some additional market development efforts in rural communities.
+Recruit more drivers; increase ad-spend in those regions; drop per-mile rates for rural cities.
+There's a lot of growth to be had there.
+While it may come slow and be hard fought, PyBer might find some heavily under-served communities out beyond the suburbs.
+- Experiment with increasing per-mile fare rates in urban and suburban locations.
+Urban locations currently have the most rides, and small increases in fares there could really boost our bottom line.
+- Implement some weekly or special event pricing deals.
+The final chart demonstrates that fare intake is pretty steady, even on holidays.
+With some ads and deals, Pyber might increase ridership on particular days.